China September data shows loan recovery but weak investment, forex outflows cloud picture

 STILL LOOKING FOR A SOFT LANDING

-Most economists remain concerned about the direction of China's economy, but few viewed the September data as signaling a dramatic worsening of conditions that would prompt a major policy adjustment.
+Most economists remain concerned about the direction of China's economy, but few viewed the September data as signalling a dramatic worsening of conditions that would prompt a major policy adjustment.

 "Even with the targeted and small-scale fiscal stimulus (announced so far), the partial unwinding of cooling measures being implemented in the property market and moves to bolster lending to targeted sectors and liquidity injections, market players remain unconvinced that China can sustain growth near the 7.5 percent growth target going into 2015," OCBC economists said in a research note.